tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 - the logos of the State of the Map conference

 ### 1.2.
 "OSMF"
 The OpenStreetMap Foundation (OSMF) acts as a steward for the OSM marks.
-OSMF's stewardship includes registering the OSM's marks, promotion and licensing of the marks, and taking steps to protect the goodwill of the marks when necessary.
+OSMF's stewardship includes registering the OSM marks, promotion and licensing of the marks, and taking steps to protect the goodwill of the marks when necessary.

 ### 1.3.
 “You”
 “You” is anyone who wants to use the OSM marks.
 You may be a community member (as further explained in Sec.
 1.3.1) or an unrelated individual or organization (as further explained in Sec.
 1.3.2).